Submission Shark Community | Instagram: @chris_submissionmission

 My Jiu-Jitsu journey began in 2014 with an Xtreme Couture MMA affiliate within a gym in Whitestone NY.
 I trained under Howard Niego (Renzo Gracie brown belt) for about a year until submission grappling was removed from the schedule by management.
 Within that year I competed and placed at Grapplers Quest, ADCC, Amateur Grappling League, and NAGA.

 I then moved to Serra’s of Bayside with Howard and began training/teaching children’s classes under Persian Nick Safar (Matt Serra blackbelt).
 Within 3 months Professor Nick promoted me to blue belt.
 Nick sold the gym to a Muay Thai promoter and the BJJ program/Serra affiliation diminished.
 I still always make sure to catch up with Master Howard as he was my first instructor in Jiu Jitsu.

-Without a gym I took about 7 months off from training.
+Without a gym, I took about 7 months off from training.
 I returned to an American Top Team affiliate in Whitestone NY under Professor Chris Manuel who is directly under Master Ricardo Liborio.
-Here I found an amazing team and competed 1-2 per month, it was an amazing atmosphere for training.
-Unfortunately the affiliation was lost and the gym closed.
+Here I found an amazing team and competed for 1-2 per month, it was an amazing atmosphere for training.
+Unfortunately, the affiliation was lost and the gym closed.